-Watchdog Timer during Power-down Mode and Idle
+WDT during Power-down and Idle

-In Power-Down mode the oscillator stops, which means the WDT also stops.
-While in Power-Down mode the user does not need to service the WDT.
-There are 2 methods of exiting Power-Down mode: by a hardware reset or via a level activated external interrupt which is enabled prior to entering Power-Down mode.
-When Power-Down is exited with hardware reset, servicing the WDT should occur as it normally does whenever PAROS is reset.
-Exiting Power-Down with an interrupt is significantly different.
+In Power-down mode the oscillator stops, which means the WDT also stops.
+While in Power-down mode the user does not need to service the WDT.
+There are 2 methods of exiting Power-down mode: by a hardware reset or via a level activated external interrupt which is enabled prior to entering Power-down mode.
+When Power-down is exited with hardware reset, servicing the WDT should occur as it normally should whenever the T8xC5121 is reset.
+Exiting Power-down with an interrupt is significantly different.
 The interrupt is held low long enough for the oscillator to stabilize.
 When the interrupt is brought high, the interrupt is serviced.
 To prevent the WDT from resetting the device while the interrupt pin is held low, the WDT is not started until the interrupt is pulled high.
-It is suggested that the WDT be reset during the interrupt service for the interrupt used to exit Power-Down.
+It is suggested that the WDT be reset during the interrupt service routine.

-To ensure that the WDT does not overflow within a few states of exiting of power-down, it is best to reset the WDT just before entering power-down.
+To ensure that the WDT does not overflow within a few states of exiting of powerdown, it is better to reset the WDT just before entering powerdown.

 In the Idle mode, the oscillator continues to run.
-To prevent the WDT from resetting while in Idle mode, the user should always set up a timer that will periodically exit Idle, service the WDT, and re-enter Idle mode.
+To prevent the WDT from resetting the T8xC5121 while in Idle mode, the user should always set up a timer that will periodically exit Idle, service the WDT, and re-enter Idle mode.